ericlbarnes/Statamic-email-form/readme.md

 # Statamic Email Form Plugin

 This plugin is designed to allow you to quickly and easily create forms that will be used to email reciepents.
+This is a very simple plugin and if you need more power checkout the official  [Raven](http://www.statamic.com/add-ons/raven) plugin.

 ## Example Form Template